Maniram Dewan: British associate

 Early in his career, Maniram became a loyal associate of the British East India Company administration under David Scott, the Agent of the Governor General in North East India.
 In 1828, the 22-year-old Maniram was appointed as a tehsildar and a sheristadar of Rangpur under Scott's deputy Captain John Bryan Neufville.

 Later, Maniram was made a borbhandar (Prime Minister) by Purandar Singha, the titular ruler of Assam during 1833–1838.
-He continued to be an associate of Purandar's son Kamaleswar Singha and grandson Kandarpeswar Singha.
+He continued to be an associate of Purandar's son Kameswar Singha and grandson Kandarpeswar Singha.
 Maniram became a loyal confidante of Purandar Singha, and resigned from the posts of sheristadar and tehsildar, when the King was deposed by the British.

 Tea cultivation

 It was Maniram who informed the British about the Assam tea grown by the Singpho people, which was hitherto unknown to the rest of the world.
 In the early 1820s, he directed the cultivators Major Robert Bruce and his brother Charles Alexander Bruce to the local Singpho chief Bessa Gaum.
 Charles Bruce collected the tea plants from the Singphos and took them to the Company administration.
 However, Dr. Nathaniel Wallich, the superintendent of the Calcutta Botanical Garden declared that these samples were not of the same species as the tea plants of China.

 In 1833, after its monopoly on the Chinese tea trade ended, the East India Company decided to establish major tea plantations in India.
 Lord William Bentinck established the Tea Committee on 1 February 1834 towards achieving this goal.
 The committee sent out circulars asking about the suitable places for tea cultivation, to which Captain F. Jenkins responded, suggesting Assam.
 The tea plant samples collected by his assistant Lieutenant Charlton were acknowledged by Dr. Wallich as genuine tea.
 When the Tea Committee visited Assam to study the feasibility of tea cultivation, Maniram met Dr. Wallich as a representative of Purandar Singha, and highlighted the region's prospects for tea cultivation.

 In 1839, Maniram became the Dewan of the Assam Tea Company at Nazira, drawing a salary of 200 rupees per month.
 In the mid-1840s, he quit his job due to differences of opinion with the company officers.
 By this time, Maniram had acquired tea cultivation expertise.
 He established his own Cinnamara tea garden at Cinnamara in Jorhat, thus becoming the first Indian Tea Planter to grow tea commercially in Assam.
 Jorhat later became home to the tea research laboratory Tocklai Experimental Station.
 He established another plantation at Selung (or Singlo) in Sibsagar.

 Apart from the tea industry, Maniram also ventured into iron smelting, gold procuring and salt production.
 He was also involved in the manufacturing of goods like matchlocks, hoes and cutlery.
 His other business activities included handloom, boat making, brick making, bellmetal, dyeing, ivory work, ceramic, coal supply, elephant trade, construction of buildings for military headquarters and agricultural products.
 Some of the markets established by him include the Garohat in Kamrup, Nagahat near Sivasagar, Borhat in Dibrugarh, Sissihat in Dhemaji and Darangia Haat in Darrang.